ODA Spending

 What is the current government's outlook on agricultural ODA?

 Agriculture and food security are key to enhance the autonomy and resilience of socioeconomic systems: In its Development Cooperation Charter, Japan advocates for cooperation to strengthen and diversify supply chains, diversify economies, ensure the sustainable supply of resources, foster and protect technology, improve investment environments, and enhance food production and nutrition.
 Most of the country’s bilateral ODA for agriculture and rural development is channeled through JICA.
-JICA focuses particularly on promoting sustainable agriculture production, stable food supply, and dynamic rural communities.
-Japan has historically supported small-scale farming and is likely to continue to do so.
+JICA prioritizes promoting sustainable agriculture production, stable food supply, and dynamic rural communities.
+Japan has historically supported small-scale farming and is expected to continue to do so.

 Emphasis on improving agricultural outcomes in Africa: Japan emphasizes agriculture in Africa and has included agriculture as a recurring theme of its TICAD.
 One notable output of TICAD was the CARD initiative, which was launched by JICA, the Alliance for a Green Revolution in Africa, and the New Partnership for African Development following TICAD IV in 2008.
 Organized as a consultative group of bilateral and multilateral donors as well as African and international institutions, CARD works to double rice production in Africa.
 JICA implements numerous bilateral projects on the development of rice production capabilities with CARD partner countries.
 This focus is set to continue as CARD enters its second phase of programming (2019-2030).